Quezon City: Religion

 Quezon City is a predominantly Roman Catholic city, with the religion being followed by about 86.25% of its population.
-The city is home to the seats of the Roman Catholic Dioceses of Cubao and Novaliches.
+The city is home to the seats of the Roman Catholic Dioceses of Cubao and Novaliches, as well as the Military Ordinariate of the Philippines.
 It is followed in size by various Protestant faiths, which have seen a significant increase in membership over recent decades and are well represented in Quezon City.
 The third largest religion is Iglesia ni Cristo, whose Central Temple and main office are located along Commonwealth Avenue in New Era.
 Finally, a significant population of Quezon City belongs to the Islamic faith, the fourth largest religion in the city.

 Protestantism has strong presence in Quezon City.
 Several Evangelical, Protestant and Charismatic churches have their main headquarters, churches, and seminaries in the city.
 The main headquarters of the National Council of Churches in the Philippines (NCCP), Philippine Council of Evangelical Churches (PCEC) and the United Church of Christ in the Philippines (UCCP) are located in the city.
 The Episcopal Church in the Philippines has its national office in Cathedral Heights, New Manila, including the National Cathedral of Saints Mary and John.

 Jesus Is Lord Church Worldwide (JIL) has many branches in the city.
 The church is currently building the JIL Cornerstone Central, a 12-storey, 5,000 seating worship center located in Balintawak.
 Jesus Miracle Crusade held its weekly service at Amoranto Sports Complex, with thousands of people in attendance.
 The Church of Jesus Christ of Latter-day Saints (LDS Church) has the Manila Philippines Temple and the Missionary Training Center located at Temple Drive, Green Meadows Subdivision in Ugong Norte.
 The Iglesia Filipina Independiente (Aglipayan Church) has three parishes located in the city: the Parish of the Crucified Lord in Apolonio Samson, Parish of the Holy Cross inside the UP Diliman Campus, and the Parish of the Resurrection in Balingasa.
 The Philippine Branch office of the Jehovah's Witnesses is located along Roosevelt Avenue.
 The headquarters of the UCKG HelpCenter (Universal Church of the Kingdom of God) is located at the former Quezon Theater in Araneta City, Cubao.
 There are also numerous Members Church of God International (Ang Dating Daan) churches in the city.

-Other churches that have their main churches in the city include Bread of Life Ministries International, The Church So Blessed, People of Grace Fellowship, Tabernacle of Faith International, and Word of Hope Christian Family Church.
+Other churches that have their main churches in the city include Bread of Life Ministries International, Jesus is our Shield Worldwide Ministries, The Church So Blessed, People of Grace Fellowship, Tabernacle of Faith International, Word of Hope Christian Family Church, Church of the Lord of Hosts, Jesus Christ Saves Global Outreach (JCSGO) and Jesus the Blessed Redeemer International Ministry (JBRIM).

-Another faith in the city is Nichiren Buddhism, with many thousands of adherents attending worship services at Soka Gakkai International (SGI) Philippines' headquarters at Quezon Memorial Circle.
-The headquarters of Tzu Chi Philippines is also located in the city.